ellequelle/solar-longitude/README.md

 This saves a csv file with the `date`, `JDUT`, and `Ls` columns.

 # todo
-- [ ] make CLI for Ls, date, JD, SCET/UNIX conversion
+- [x] make CLI for Ls, date, JD
+- [ ] add SCET/UNIX conversion to CLI
 - [ ] function to automatically decide on a reasonable sampling interval to save in csv files given a desired precision
 - [ ] save Ls2 instead of Ls in csv files
 - [ ] use JD as the standard reference instead of SCET